dhis2/dhis2.github.io/_posts/2019-06-21-managing-multiple-repositories.md

 ## Install _myrepos_

-`mr` is a Perl script, so it is available anywhere Perl runs, and just to name a few options:
+`mr` is a Perl script, and it is available anywhere Perl runs.
+To name a few ways to install it:

+- Git: `git clone git://myrepos.branchable.com/ myrepos`
 - Debian/Ubuntu: `apt install myrepos`
 - Arch: `pacman -Sy myrepos`
 - Alpine: `apk add myrepos`